 Student achievement (including retention, graduation, transfer and employment rates) is important to MCC.
 Student cohort retention rates are tracked and reported to the National Center for Education Statistics via the Integrated Postsecondary Education Data System (IPEDS) each spring.
-The most recent IPEDS submission reports on the fall-to-fall retention rate of fall 2019 first-time, full-time students.
-The fall 2019 IPEDS cohort consisted of 264 students; 156 students (59 percent) of the cohort enrolled during fall 2020 (graduates excluded).
+The most recent IPEDS submission reports on the fall-to-fall retention rate of fall 2020 first-time, full-time students.
+The fall 2020 IPEDS cohort consisted of 254 students; 138 students (54 percent) of the cohort enrolled during fall 2021 (graduates included).

-The three-year 150% graduation rate is also reported via IPEDS.
-For Marshalltown Community College students who first entered, full-time in the fall 2017, 34 percent graduated within 150 percent of normal completion time.
-The transfer rate for the fall 2017 cohort was 16 percent.
-Student athletes that first entered on a full-time basis during fall 2017 had a graduation rate of 42 percent.
+The 150% (three-year) graduation rate is also reported via IPEDS.
+For Marshalltown Community College degree-seeking students who first entered, full-time in the fall 2018, 39 percent graduated within 150 percent of normal completion time.
+The transfer rate for the fall 2018 cohort was 10 percent.
+Student-athletes who first entered on a full-time basis during fall 2018 had a graduation rate of 40 percent.